goabstract/abstract-sdk/docs/continuous-integration.md

 - Automatic icon generation
 - Static preview generation

-> We're hard at work implementing **web hooks**, a robust solution that will allow efficient event subscription across the Abstract platform.
-The approach described below relies on polling and can be used until web hooks are released.
+> We're hard at work implementing **webhooks**, a robust solution that allows efficient event subscription across the Abstract platform.
+You can [request beta access](https://docs.google.com/forms/d/e/1FAIpQLSevRBz_upT8p2YrieDRrlIKyAUAOHQ5A1xZFn2AMLlrae2rOA/viewform) now, or use the approach below that relies on polling until webhooks officially launch.

 ## Polling for activities